Denial and Revocation of Exemptions

 No Retroactive Effect

-No order under Section 402(c) may operate retroactively.
+No denial or revocation order may operate retroactively.
 This means the revocation only affects future transactions; it cannot undo transactions that were lawfully completed before the order was entered.

 Good Faith Defense

-A person is not considered to have violated Section 301 (the registration requirement) or Section 403 by reason of any offer or sale effected after the entry of a revocation order if the person proves that they:
+A person is not considered to have violated the securities registration requirement or the cease-and-desist provisions by reason of any offer or sale effected after the entry of a revocation order if the person proves that they:

 • Did not know of the order, AND